 $67,000 per day $120,000 per day

-per day for each day that the commercial operation date occurs before June 1, 2002, subject to a negotiated cap.
+for each day that the commercial operation date occurs before June 1, 2002, subject to a limit of 30 days.

-Start-Up Charges: For contract energy supplied by Seller from a given Project, Buyer shall pay Seller a Start-Up Charge of $41100/start The Start-Up Charge(s) shall be in June 1, 2002 dollars and shall escalate annually at a rate equal to the PPI.
+Start-Up Charges: For contract energy supplied by Seller from the Project, Buyer shall pay Seller a Start-Up Charge of $1100 per start per turbine.
+The Start-Up Charge(s) shall be in June 1, 2002 dollars and shall escalate annually at a rate equal to the PPI.

 Fuel Procurement and

-Transportation: Seller shall arrange and pay for the cost of a commercial market-based fuel procurement and transportation arrangement to the inlet of each Project.
-Seller shall be responsible for all costs associated with construction and maintenance associated with interconnecting the Projects with the fuel supply pipeline.
+Transportation: Seller shall arrange and pay for the cost of a commercial market-based fuel procurement and transportation arrangement to the inlet of the Project.
+Seller shall be responsible for all costs associated with construction and maintenance associated with interconnecting the Project with the fuel supply pipeline.

 Seller shall provide a market-based commercial arrangement for any Balancing, Storage and/or Transport required to procure fuel for the Project.
+The cost of such fuel supply services shall be included in the negotiated adder described in the Fuel Index section above.

 Monthly Availability

-Guarantees: For each Project, Seller will provide separate Monthly Availability Guarantees to Buyer.
+Guarantees: Upon achievement of the Guaranteed Commercial Operation Date, Seller will provide separate Monthly Availability Guarantees to Buyer.
 Calculation of Monthly Availability will exclude periods subject to (a) Force Majeure events, and (b) breaches by Buyer (collectively “Excused Availability Events”).
 Seller shall use commercially reasonable efforts to schedule major and routine maintenance outside the months of June, July, August, September, December, January, and February.

-For the months of June, July, August and September, the Monthly Availability guarantee will be 100%, including Scheduled Unavailability, during On-Peak Hours [(defined as HE 700 through HE 2200 Central Prevailing Time, Monday through Friday excluding NERC holidays)]; and
+For the months of June, July, August and September, the Monthly Availability Guarantee will be 97%, including Scheduled Unavailability, during On-Peak Hours (defined as HE 700 through HE 2200 Central Prevailing Time, Monday through Friday excluding NERC holidays); and

-For the months of December, January, and February, the Monthly Availability Guarantee will be 95%, including Scheduled Unavailability, during On-Peak Hours [(defined as HE 700 through HE 2200 Central Prevailing Time, Monday through Friday excluding NERC holidays)]; and
+For the months of December, January, and February, the Monthly Availability Guarantee will be 95%, including Scheduled Unavailability, during On-Peak Hours (defined as HE 700 through HE 2200 Central Prevailing Time, Monday through Friday excluding NERC holidays); and

 For the Months of October, November, March, April and May, the Monthly Availability Guarantee will be 85%, including Scheduled Unavailability, during On-Peak Hours (defined as HE 700 through HE 2200 Central Prevailing Time, Monday through Friday excluding NERC holidays).